Gulliverrr-Projects/ChinaArrived/README.md

 It is a set of two parts.
 One is a box with a switch on the bottom.
 Whenever you put any (jiffy bag) in it, the button is pressed.
 The box is located where the mailman comes in.
 The other part is a tiny USB powered alert thingie with an LED and is located at my desk (powered directly from my monitor's USB port)

-Both parts are connected to my works WiFi and speak to a thingspeak.com server.
+Both parts are connected to my works WiFi and speak to a thingspeak.com server (you will need to create a free account for this).
 Once you place anything in the box (downstairs), the LED on my desk lights up.
 Once I remove the item from the box, the LED turns off.
 Simple as that.

 I use an ESP8266-01 on each side with NodeMCU as standalone without an arduino or anything else.
 Each side has an LM7803 voltage regulator, a filtering capacitor on the power line and an LED.
 The box is powered from mains with a power pack (5V, 1A) and has a feedback LED that shows if the box is loaded or not (in case the bottom flap gets stuck pressed even after removing the item).
 The alert has a USB male plug for power and a 3mm LED for alerting me.